Gaspard van der Heyden: Career

 He built another terrestrial globe with the assistance of Gemma Frisius in 1529, but they planned a new globe by 1535 to better represent new geographical discoveries.
 The new globe was completed in 1536 with Gerardus Mercator who apprenticed under van der Heyden.
 A celestial globe was produced by Frisius, Mercator and van der Heyden in 1537.
 Copies of the newer globes were produced until the 1570s.
 A legend engraved on the celestial globe reads "Made by Gemma Frisius, doctor and mathematician, Gaspar à Myrica [Van der Heyden], and Gerardus Mercator of Rupelmonde in the year of the virgin birth 1537."

-On July 4, 1549, he received compensation for a five-day stay in Antwerp, where he bought a cup from the goldsmith, Matthieu van Campen.
-This gilded silver cup was then decorated with the coat of arms of the town, inscribed with the inscription "insignia oppidi Lovaniensis", and gifted to Philip II on 5 July 1549, when he received the most prestigious notables in Leuven.
+On 4 July 1549, he received compensation for a five-day stay in Antwerp, where he bought a cup from the goldsmith Matthieu van Campen.
+This gilded silver cup was then decorated with the coat of arms of the town, inscribed with the inscription "insignia oppidi Lovaniensis", and presented to Philip II of Spain on 5 July 1549 during his visit to Leuven.